The Simpsons: Race controversy

+Comedian Hari Kondabolu examined Apu's portrayal in The Problem with Apu (2017).

 The stereotypical nature of the character Apu Nahasapeemapetilon has been the subject of controversy.
 Indian-American comedian Hari Kondabolu stated in his 2017 documentary The Problem with Apu that as a child he was a fan of The Simpsons and liked Apu, but he now finds the character's stereotypical nature troublesome.
 Defenders of the character responded that the show is built on comical stereotypes, with creator Matt Groening saying, "that's the nature of cartooning."
 He added that he was "proud of what we do on the show", and "it's a time in our culture where people love to pretend they're offended".
 In response to the controversy, Apu's voice actor, Hank Azaria, said he was willing to step aside from his role as Apu: "The most important thing is to listen to South Asian people, Indian people in this country when they talk about what they feel and how they think about this character."
-In February 2020, he confirmed that he would no longer voice Apu.
-Groening stated at the same time that the character would remain in the show.
+In February 2020, Azaria confirmed that he would no longer voice Apu.
+The previous August, Groening had said that Apu would remain in the show.

-The criticisms were referenced in the season 29 episode "No Good Read Goes Unpunished", when Lisa breaks the fourth wall and addresses the audience by saying, "Something that started decades ago and was applauded and inoffensive is now politically incorrect.
-What can you do?" to which Marge replies, "Some things will be addressed at a later date."
-Lisa adds, "If at all."
-This reference was clarified by the fact that there was a framed photo of Apu with the caption on the photo saying "Don't have a cow, Apu", a play on Bart's catchphrase "Don't have a cow, man", as well as the fact that many Hindus do not eat cows as they are considered sacred.
+The criticisms were referenced in the season 29 episode "No Good Read Goes Unpunished".
 In October 2018, it was reported that Apu would be written out of the show, which Groening denied.

 On June 26, 2020, in light of the various Black Lives Matter protests, Fox announced that recurring characters of color (Carl Carlson and Dr. Hibbert, among others) would no longer be voiced by white actors.
 Beginning with season 32, Carl, a black character originally voiced by Azaria, is now voiced by black actor Alex Désert.
 In addition, Bumblebee Man, a Spanish-speaking Latino character also originally voiced by Azaria, is now voiced by Mexican-American actor Eric Lopez, and Dr. Hibbert, a black character originally voiced by Harry Shearer, is now voiced by black actor Kevin Michael Richardson.